brownsys/paralegal-osdi-2025-artifact/README.md

 #LoC changed" from "LoC Including Deps" statistic to the paper with something
 like

+> On average, Paralegal’s analysis touches 907 lines (min: 411 , max: 1196).
-> Within the 937 functional commits, 84 commits change one or more code lines
+> Within the 936 functional commits, 66 commits modify one or more analyzed line
-> touched by the analysis (1165 LoC changed on average).
-Of those 66 commits
-> modify lines in the workspace (60 lines change on average) and could cause an
+> (60 lines change on average).
+These numbers reflect only the lines of code in
-> adjustment to the markers.
+> the workspace, since only those can require adjustments to the markers.
+Over
+> the entire code base Paralegal’s analysis actually touches 22k lines, 84
+> commits perform changes to those with a mean of 1165 LoC changed per commit.

 ## CodeQL Comparison